abdul786rasool/YouTube-Video-Category-Classifier/README.md

+You can find all the files along with model_2 which is not uoloaded here on drive: https://drive.google.com/drive/folders/1IDXi8KNncvMdI95WCt4AVcGFlcNlSsqD?usp=sharing

 # YouTube-Video-Category-Classifier

 This project presents a comprehensive approach to classifying YouTube videos into eight distinct categories: Music, Sports, Gaming, Education, Film/Animation, Entertainment, News & Politics, and Comedy.
 This classification is primarily based on the video descriptions.
 Utilizing various machine learning techniques and models, this repository offers a deep dive into the realm of video categorization.